patMohr/GettingCleaningDataProject/CodeBook.md

 The result of that analysis is a tidy dataset with the most granularity possible based on the original experimental design (please see details in section 5).

 #### Section 2: Brief Description of Original Data Set
-Human Activity Recognition Using Smartphones Data Set can be downloaded from https://archive.ics.uci.edu/ml/machine-learning-databases/00240/UCI HAR Dataset.zip
+Human Activity Recognition Using Smartphones Data Set can be downloaded from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 The data represents the results of experiments to measure body motion via smartphones.
 The experiments were carried out on 30 subjects performing 6 activities:
 * Walking